Cordyceps (mace): properties, contraindications, how to take

 .

-It does not matter at what time you take cordyceps, as this mushroom does not have an ad hoc effect.
-Consumed in the morning or before a workout, it will not stimulate (it is not a stimulant), and taken before bedtime it will not have a sleep-inducing effect (it has no sleeping properties).
-Adjust the consumption of cordycepse to your preference.
+It doesn't matter what time of day you take cordyceps because it doesn't have an immediate effect.
+Taken in the morning or before a workout, it will not stimulate (it is not a stimulant), and consumed before bedtime, it will not have a sleep-inducing effect (it has no sleeping properties).
+Adjust the consumption of cordycep according to your preferences.

-Some herbalists indicate that it is a good idea to consume cordyceps on an empty stomach.
-This allows the natural digestive enzymes to process it and absorb it into the body more easily.
+Some phytotherapy (herbal medicine) experts indicate that it is a good idea to consume cordyceps on an empty stomach, so that the natural digestive enzymes can more easily process and absorb it into the body.

 When will I see the effects of cordyceps?